There is no road into Crovie. There never has been.

 The Storm That Nearly Ended Everything

 For two centuries, Crovie worked.
 Families packed into the small stone houses.
 Children played along the path.
-Boats went out with the morning tides and came back in the afternoon.
-It was never easy, but it was a good life — hard-edged, sea-shaped, and entirely its own.
+Boats went out with the morning tides and returned in the afternoon.
+It was never easy — this coast does not do easy — but it was a life entirely shaped by its own terms.

 Then, in January 1953, the North Sea turned savage.

 A ferocious storm struck the northeast Scottish coast.
-At Crovie, the waves broke over the seawall and smashed into the houses.
+At Crovie, waves broke over the seawall and smashed into the houses.
 Several properties were badly damaged.
-Water reached the back walls of homes closest to the shore.
-The force of it was unlike anything the village had seen before.
+Water reached the back walls of homes closest to the shore, and the force of it was unlike anything the village had ever seen.

 After the storm, most families made the same decision.
 They left.
-They moved to Gardenstown — the larger village just along the bay — or to towns further along the coast.
+They moved to Gardenstown — the larger village around the headland — or to towns further along the coast.
 Gardenstown had roads.
-Gardenstown had solid ground that was not going to flood again next January.
+Gardenstown had solid ground.
+Many of Crovie’s cottages became holiday homes, and the population shrank to a fraction of what it had been.

-Crovie shrank.
-Many of the cottages became holiday homes.
 But the village did not disappear.
-The families who stayed repaired the seawall, repaired their houses, and carried on.
+The families who stayed repaired the seawall.
+They repaired their houses.
+They carried on.
 Their reasons were simple: this was home, and no storm was going to change that.

 What Life Actually Looks Like Here

-In winter, the path can be dangerous.
-Spray from high seas coats the stones and makes them slippery.
-Strong winds make walking difficult.
+In winter, the path demands respect.
+Spray from high seas coats the stones and makes them treacherous.
+Strong winds make even walking difficult.
 Residents plan their movements around the weather in a way that most people in modern Scotland no longer have to think about.

 Just around the headland from Crovie lies Gardenstown, the village that absorbed many of its neighbours after 1953.
 The two communities share a coastline, a heritage, and a bond that the storm actually deepened rather than severed.